cyohan21/ai-document/README.md

 # AI Document Analyzer

-A full-stack application for uploading, analyzing, and extracting content from PDF documents using AI.
+A full-stack application for uploading, analyzing, and extracting content from PDF documents and YouTube videos using AI.

 ## Project Structure